Tony Ayala Jr.

 Antonio Ayala Jr. (February 13, 1963 – May 12, 2015) was an American professional boxer who competed in the light middleweight division.
 He began his professional career in 1980, and by 1982 he had compiled a record of 22 wins and no losses, with 19 knockouts.
 Ayala was born to a boxing family, and had three brothers who were boxers, Mike Ayala, Paulie Ayala and Sammy Ayala.
-Tony Ayala is considered one of the most promising boxing wasted talents by boxing writers and historians, as his career cut short after he was imprisoned in 1983, at the age of 19.
+Tony Ayala is considered one of the most promising boxing wasted talents by boxing writers and historians, as his career was cut short after he was imprisoned in 1983, at the age of 19.
 His first shot at the world title never happened due to his personal troubles and later conviction, while his second shot proved unsuccessful, as he was 40 years old and out-of-shape by that time.

 Biography

 Early life

 Ayala was born in San Antonio, Texas.
 Tony is the brother of former boxers Mike Ayala and Sammy Ayala and the son of trainer Tony Ayala, Sr.